Mephisto Odyssey: The Warner Bros. Years (1998—2002)

 While at Warner Bros.
 Records the group expanded further into the realm of engineering, producing and remixing by working with various artists sharing the roster.
 Mikael Johnston co-wrote, produced and engineered the single "Crash" with Wayne Static of Static-X which also appeared on the Static-X album Beneath...
 Between...
 Beyond...
 Mephisto Odyssey also appeared with Wayne Static and Koichi Fukuda in the song's video (directed by Len Wiseman), which aired in heavy rotation on MTVX.
 A Humble Brothers remix version of "Crash" was also featured on the soundtrack of Batman Beyond: Return of the Joker.
 Mephisto Odyssey did remixes for Los Amigos Invisibles "Mi Linda", Static-X's "Push It" and Soul Coughing's "Rolling" among others.
 An EP called The Lift which charted in the Billboard Hot Dance Club Play Chart, several singles and an album called The Deep Red Connection followed.
 A diverse array of guest vocalists appeared on the band's major label debut including Wayne Static, Hafdis Huld of Gus Gus, former 4ad artist Paula Frazer and Mad Lion.
 The group left Warner Bros. at the beginning of 2002 and disbanded.

 Mephisto Odyssey reunite (2006—2008)

 In 2006 founding member Mikael Johnston and DJ Josh Camacho reunited under the Mephisto Odyssey moniker to release several singles under their new Groove Quest label.
 Some of the singles released were "Superphonic" on N-mitysound Records, "Sexy Love" and "Bump."

 In 2008 Mikael Johnston put Mephisto Odyssey in moratorium to become one half of the music production team Dresden and Johnston with long-time friend Dave Dresden.

+Current Work

+In 2025, a 25th anniversary single for "Crash" is planned for release, on Rhino Records.
+The single will feature a 4K re-edited version of the original video; a new mix and master of the original song; a new version of the song, "Crash Reborn," which includes a revised chord progression (written by Johnston) and features guitars by Brad Gillis and vocals by Wayne Static; with a video co-directed by Len Wiseman and William Instone.